sanjuroj/TolaWorkflow/README.md

     Quit the server with CONTROL-C.
     ```

-1. Refresh the browser window and you should be at the logged in and immediately
+1. Refresh the browser window and you should be logged in and immediately
    redirected to the TolaActivity home page
 1. Rejoice!

 ## Loading demo data

-1. Get a recent dump from the demo instance from someone
+1. Get a recent DB dump from a Tola instance from your mentior
 1. Kill the TolaActivity server
-1. Make a backup of the current tola_activity DB if it's precious
+1. Make a backup of the current *tola_activity* DB if it's precious
-1. Drop and recreate the tola_activity DB:
+1. Drop and recreate the *tola_activity* DB.
+Using the MySQL CLI:

-    ```sql
+    ```bash
-    DROP DATABASE 'tola_activity';
+    mysql> DROP DATABASE 'tola_activity';
-    CREATE DATABASE 'tola_activity';
+    mysql> CREATE DATABASE 'tola_activity';
     ```

 1. Execute the SQL script you were given to load the data: